 WP Engine's abilities become more apparent when you check out its support.
 The website knowledgebase is so crammed with detailed articles and in-depth webinars that it feels like a professional training course, and an expert support team is available by chat, 24/7, to help you quickly solve any problems.

 The powerful WP Engine platform adds many useful extras.
 A Staging area allows you to work on a copy of your site, which is perfect for testing new themes, plugins or anything else, without affecting the production site.
 In another highlight, integrated performance tests can benchmark your website and offer useful speedup tips.

 This level of power isn't cheap.
-Even the most basic WP Engine plan costs $29 (£21) a month ($24.16 or £17 if you pay annually), more than three times the price of the budget competition.
+Even the most basic WP Engine plan costs $35 (£27) a month , more than three times the price of the budget competition (although, you can get 20% discount on your first purchase, and annual plan gives you four months free).
 But if you're looking for an optimized environment, with quality tools and excellent support, this could be a price worth paying.

 Customized hosting solutions to suit your needs

 While all managed hosting providers take on basic website maintenance tasks – monitoring, installing patches – InMotion Hosting can go further, working with high-powered web technologies to set up a custom solution which matches your needs.